SCIInstitute/fluorender/README.md

   FluoRender now seamlessly supports the latest [Looking Glass holographic displays](https://lookingglassfactory.com/displays-overview), expanding your visualization toolkit with intuitive controls and immersive clarity.

   The 16" Looking Glass displays can be purchased here: https://lookingglassfactory.com/looking-glass-16-lightfield

+  The 27" Looking Glass dispalys can be purchased here: https://lookingglassfactory.com/looking-glass-27

   And a portable holographic display, the Looking Glass Go can be purchased here: https://lookingglassfactory.com/lkg-go
    - **Hologram Modes:** Choose from three distinct modes to configure camera and lens shifts—whether for depth emphasis, parallax refinement, or artistic rotation.